Ninad-Bhangui/rusty-at-rust/README.md

 # rusty-at-rust

 Trying to learn rust using the documentation.
-These are notes created in the process of learning.
+These are my personal notes created in the process of learning.
+Sometimes I end up having to take a break so hopefully these help in giving a quick overview of what I've learnt.

 ## Appendix